Susan Taylor - Director

 Aneta Otreba - Cello Coach, Young People's

-Ben Detrick - Conductor, Younger Orchestra
+Ben Detrick - Conductor, Chamber Orchestra

 Violinist and pedagogue Ben E. Detrick has extensive performing and teaching experience around the globe.
 He began his musical studies in York, PA with Collette Wichert and is currently the Middle anad High School Strings Director of the American International School in Vienna, Austria.